Shannon-Watts/netflix_analysis/README.md

 ## Extract

-We decided to extract the two CSV file sand examine both seperatly to see what we were working with.
+We decided to extract the two CSV files and examine both separately to see what we were working with.

 ![image](https://user-images.githubusercontent.com/100214297/170561035-3cd19ed7-49f6-4323-99c4-1270c8c16e99.png)